CodecSep: Prompt-Driven Universal Sound Separation on Neural Audio Codec Latents: Training Details

 The complete model, including the query module $query(.)$, is trained for $400K$ iterations with DAC \cite{NEURIPS2023_58d0e78c} and CLAP \cite{10095969} modules frozen.
 Validation is conducted every $5K$ iterations and test every $10K$ iterations.
 We use ADAM \cite{kingma2017adammethodstochasticoptimization} as our optimizer and train with a batch size of $4$ examples, each $2$ seconds in duration, and a learning rate of $1.5e^{-4}$ on a single $24$GB NVIDIA A-$30$ GPU.
 Training employs a $ReduceLRonPlateau$ \cite{mukherjee2019simpledynamiclearningrate} scheduler, which reduces the learning rate by a factor of $0.5$ if the validation loss does not improve for two consecutive validation checks.
 We train two versions of CodecSep, one using the dnr-v2 dataset and the other using AudioCaps, to evaluate performance across different training distributions.
 We refer to these models using the suffixes +dnr-v2 and +AudioCaps, respectively, to indicate which dataset each model was trained on.

-Since TDANet and CodecFormer were originally developed for speech separation, we re-trained newly initialized versions on the dnr-v2 training set using the same configuration as CodecSep.
-For AudioSep, we evaluate the publicly available pre-trained model—trained on diverse datasets—and versions re-trained on dnr-v2 and AudioCaps using our setup for consistency.
-We also include SDCodec, using the official pre-trained models made available by the authors.
-To ensure a fair comparison, all inputs to TDANet and AudioSep undergo codec processing with a full-band stereo-capable $48$\,kHz EnCodec during training and inference.
+Since TDANet and CodecFormer were originally designed for speech separation, we re-train newly initialized 3-stem versions on the dnr-v2 training set using the same configuration as CodecSep.
+We also train a 3-stem Sudo rm-rf model to compare against compute-efficient separators.
+For AudioSep, we evaluate both the publicly available pretrained model—trained on diverse datasets—and versions re-trained on dnr-v2 and AudioCaps for consistency.
+We include SDCodec using the official pretrained checkpoints released by the authors.
+Finally, we incorporate the USS-pretrained variant of BiModalSS and re-train SudoRmRf+FiLM on dnr-v2 with CLAP text conditioning.
+To ensure a fair comparison, all inputs to TDANet, Sudo rm-rf, AudioSep, BiModalSS, and Sudo rm-rf+FiLM undergo codec processing with a full-band stereo-capable $48$\,kHz EnCodec during training and inference.
 This accounts for codec-induced distortions and artifacts, reflecting realistic deployment scenarios where audio is typically processed through compression pipelines in cloud-based systems.